ceph/ceph/doc/radosgw/notifications.rst

 .. note::

-    In all topic actions, the parameters are URL-encoded and sent in the message body using the ``application/x-www-form-urlencoded`` content type.
+    In all topic actions, the parameters are URL-encoded and sent in the message body using this content type:
+    ``application/x-www-form-urlencoded``.

 Create a Topic